citp/privacy-policy-historical/e/ex/exa/exametc.com.md

 If you are our corporate customer, it is possible that we have entered into a contract with you for non-disclosure of confidential information.
 This Policy shall not affect such a contract in any manner.

-If you have questions or concerns about these privacy policies; please send us an email at info@exametc.com
+If you have questions or concerns about these privacy policies; please send us an email at [[email protected]](https://web.archive.org/cdn-cgi/l/email-protection)